markgw/uh-nlp19/docs/day5/index.md

 Again, use the `log_probability()` method of the HMM to compute the total log-probability of test tokens.
 (The input should be given as `(token, None)` pairs.)

-* Compute the perplexity given the log-probability.
+* Compute the perplexity given the log-probability (round the value to one decimal place).
 * What does the perplexity of a language model describe?
 Explain shortly.
 * How could we find out whether the HMM language model is 'good'?
 Explain shortly.
 * **Submit the perplexity value and explanations**